spacemeshos/docs/docs/start/smapp/install.md

 > All software released by Spacemesh is 100% open source.
 The App Installer you are downloading was packaged from code in the [Spacemesh Open Source software repositories](https://github.com/spacemeshos) available on Github.
 We provide the Installer to make it convenient for non-developers to join the Spacemesh testnet.

-> Follow  if you'd like to verify that the Installer you have downloaded is authentic and has not been modified by a third party.

 ## Step 2 - Installing the App